EItanya/EItanya.github.io/_posts/2014-3-3-Hello-World.md

 ## What did you do this past week?

+This past week in class We had our introduction and begun to learn the inital steps for professional software development

 ## What’s in your way?

 ## What will you do next week?